 The Unity House sponsorship shows the power of togetherness and is an example of how when we open our hearts, we can find common ground in our deeper purpose to do good for our neighbors and build faith in each other.

-As part Habitat’s Unity House sponsorship, faith communities make a tangible difference building homes both big and small.
+As part of Habitat’s Unity House sponsorship, faith communities make a tangible difference building homes both big and small.
 This past summer, the following communities came together for our first Unity Playhouse Build:

 South Bay Islamic Association Los Altos United Methodist Church,